EirikHaughom/ADME/Guides/Standalone Reservoir DMS/readme.md

 <br>

-> ℹ️ A standalone RDDMS server will have no connection towards your OSDU or MEDS instance, and is solely mean to be used to test the RDDMS capabilities itself, such as data ingestion, consumption etc.
+> ℹ️ A standalone RDDMS server will have no connection towards your OSDU or MEDS instance, and is solely meant to be used to test the RDDMS capabilities itself, such as data ingestion, consumption etc.

 <br>